swiss-seismological-service/scdetect/README.md

 - `"gapTolerance"`: Maximum gap length in seconds to tolerate and to be handled.

+**Amplitude calculation**:

+`scdetect` implements the calculation of amplitudes required for amplitude-magnitude regression.
+Within a detector configuration the following amplitude related configuration parameters may be provided:

+- `"calculateAmplitudes"`: Enables (`true`) or disables (`false`) amplitude calculation for this detector configuration.
+Note that amplitudes are calculated only for those streams where bindings configuration is provided.

 **Detections and arrivals**:

 - `"arrivalOffsetThreshold"`: Maximum arrival offset in seconds (i.e. with